 Food stamps, federally known as the Supplemental Nutrition Assistance Program (SNAP), is the first line of defense against hunger.
-It enables eligible households to pay for groceries—literally putting food on the table for millions of Americans and fueling better, healthier lives.
+It enables eligible households to pay for groceries—putting food on the table for millions of Americans and fueling better, healthier lives.

-As part of our work to every Coloradan has access to adequate, nutritious food, the Hunger Free Colorado team provides training, tools and support to community partners throughout the state, in order to make food stamps and other food resources more accessible to individuals and families.
+As part of our work to ensure all Coloradans have access to adequate, nutritious food, the Hunger Free Colorado team provides training, tools and support to community partners throughout the state, in order to make food stamps and other food resources more accessible to individuals and families.

 Through our SNAP Outreach initiative, we can offer the following free services: